 The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury every 4 years.
 The aim of the review is to specify the level of future contributions.
 Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
-The latest actuarial valuation of the TPS was carried out as at 31 March 2019.
-The valuation report was published by the Department for Education on 5 March 2020.
-The key elements of the valuation and subsequent consultation are:
+The latest actuarial valuation of the TPS was carried out as at 31 March 2020.
+The valuation report was published by the Department for Education in October 2023.
+The main outcomes are as follows: